Is Node.js Better?

 With the recent switch away from the spaghetti stack execution model, Rubinius has also acquired native threads.
 A big part of understanding something is syncing up our mental model with reality.
 If you’ve ever tried to explain what an OS is to your mom, you know that can be a challenge.
 So let’s peel back a few layers and see where these native thread critters fit into Rubinius.

 Rubinius is an implementation of the Ruby programming language.
 One of the bigger components is the virtual machine.
 But what is that?
 Unfortunately, virtual machine is a label for a category of software (and maybe hardware) that, well, does a bunch of different things.
 Virtual machines are often thought of as virtual computers or virtual CPUs.
 The problem with trying to equate two things is that you look at the one you know about and try to understand the one you do not by looking for analogous structures.
 Therein lie the seeds of misunderstanding.
-Since Rubinius has this vm/ directory, we’ve got to try to nail some of this gelatin to the wall.
+Since Rubinius has this vm/

 Thinking about threads running inside a physical computer, you might visualize the relationship something like the following Ruby-ish pseudo code.
 As the program starts up, it creates a virtual machine.